 Exchange traded Funded started trading in the United States in1993 with the launch of the S&P 500 Trust ETF (‘SPDR”) by State Street Global Investors and have become some of the most popular investment vehicles over the last 25 years.
-Initially created to provide institutional investors the ability to executive sophisticated trading strategies ETFs now provide financial advisor, portfolio managers, and individual investors investment options to satisfy a variety of money management strategies.
+Initially created to provide institutional investors the ability to executive sophisticated trading strategies ETFs now provide financial advisor, portfolio managers, and individual investors investment options to satisfy a variety portfolio objectives..
 The ETF market has evolved over time in terms of the number of ETFs offered, the types of ETFS being offered, and the amount of assets being invested in Funds.
 According to Global X Funds using Bloomberg and Morningstar data, U.S ETF assets under management increased from under $500 billion to over $2.5 trillion from 2003 to 2016.
-Over time, Funds have become mor sophisticated and specialized.
-IN 2002, the first bond ETF wad introduced while in 2004 the first commodity ETF was formed as a non-1940 Act legal structure.
-B 2008, the first actively managed ETF was created, opening the door for greater market offerings.
+Over time, Funds have become more sophisticated and specialized.
+IN 2002, the first bond ETF was introduced while in 2004 the first commodity ETF was formed as a non-1940 Act legal structure.
+By 2008, the first actively managed ETF was created, opening the door for greater market offerings.
 Today investors can trade passive and active ETFs that track indexes, bonds, commodities, and other alternative assets with returns that are leveraged or unleveraged.
+Li

-An Exchange Traded Fund in its most basic form is an asset basket tracking security that can be traded on exchange.
-An ETF can track a basket of assets, and index, or a commodity like corn or gasoline.
+An Exchange Traded Fund in its most basic form is an asset basket tracking security that canbe traded on exchange.
+An ETF can track a basket of assets, an index, or a commodity like corn or gasoline.
 The Fund holds the assets and creates shares where investors can invest in the Fund instead of having to invest in the underlying assets to get exposure to various markets.
 Many investors find ETFs advantageous as they can choose their desired level of exposure, can typically take lower exposure to the underlying assets than with traditional investment vehicles, may have lower management costs than mutual funds, and generally have higher liquidity than mutual funds.

 Commodity ETFs are a subcategory of the Exchange Traded Fund marketplace that have benchmarks related to agricultural products, energies, metals, and other commodities.
 As of August 2017, commodity ETFs make up 2% of total market shared with 122 Funds having $63.4 billion assets under management, according to Global X Funds using Morningstar data.
 Commodity ETFs provide investors with flexibility and convenience that where not available in the traditional investment tolls.
 One of the main benefits of ETFs is the ability to gain exposure to certain assets, like commodities, which have traditionally been too expensive or unfeasible for some investors.
 Owning shares of a commodity ETF with futures market asset baskets allow investors to gain commodity exposure without being subjected to potentially expensive margin accounts that are marked-to-market daily.